algolia/kubernetes-hands-on/05-pods/README.md

 ## Introduction

-In this section we will learn what is a pod, deploy your first container, configure k8s, and interact with k8s in the command line.
+In this section we will learn what is a pod, deploy your first container, configure Kubernetes, and interact with Kubernetes in the command line.

-The base job of k8s is to schedule `pods`.
-K8s will choose how and where to schedule them.
+The base job of Kubernetes is to schedule `pods`.
+Kubernetes will choose how and where to schedule them.
 You can also see a `pod` as an object that requests some CPU and RAM.
-K8s will take those requirements into account in its scheduling.
+Kubernetes will take those requirements into account in its scheduling.

 But it has a base assumption that a `pod` can be killed whenever it wants to.
 So keep in mind that a `pod` is **mortal** and it **will** be destroyed at some point.